National Foundation Day (Korea)

 Gaecheonjeol is a public holiday in South Korea on 3 October.
 Also known by the English name National Foundation Day, this holiday celebrates the legendary formation of the first Korean state of Gojoseon by legendary king Dangun in 2333 BC.
-This date has traditionally been regarded by Koreans as the date for the founding of the Korean race.
+This date has traditionally been regarded by Koreans as the date for the founding of the Korean nation.

 Gaecheonjeol is also recognized in North Korea, although not as a public holiday, with an annual ceremony at the Mausoleum of Tangun, the founder of Gojoseon.

 Origin

 Gae-cheon ('Opening of Heaven') refers to 3 October 2457 BCE, the date when Hwanung descended from heaven to live with mankind.